Last Updated on September 21, 2023

 Check the background of any photos you post to ensure the background contains no significant clues to your location, employer, or school.
 If you want to post a full-body photo to show off an outfit or post a cool photo containing your face, consider blurring out your eyes or wearing sunglasses.

 Keep in mind that social media sites sometimes have privacy settings that make it harder for people to target your photos, but no website is entirely foolproof.
 By being careful which photos you post online, you’ll make it easier for you to maintain your security online no matter who decides to target you.
-You could also apply the same principles with shopping online where it’s really easy and convenient to buy, beside the perks you also have to take safety measures and be vigilant with information you put up in your account.
+You could also apply the same principles with shopping online where it’s really easy and convenient to buy, beside the perks you also have to take safety measures and be vigilant with the information you put up in your account.